gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     |  service_id |           2561a51dd7494651862a44e34d637e1e           |
     +-------------+------------------------------------------------------+

-Please note that the urls need to be quoted using the (') character (single quote) otherwise the shell will interpret the dollar sign ($) present in the url.
+Please note that the URLs need to be quoted using the (') character (single quote) otherwise the shell will interpret the dollar sign ($) present in the url.